Why This Matters

-Spanish exploration of Florida wasn't just a series of random voyages—it was a calculated effort to expand empire, extract wealth, and spread Christianity across the New World.
+Spanish exploration of Florida wasn't a series of random voyages.
+It was a calculated effort to expand empire, extract wealth, and spread Christianity across the New World.
 You're being tested on understanding why these explorers came, what obstacles they faced, and how their actions shaped Florida's colonial development and its Indigenous populations.
-The explorers you'll study here represent different phases of Spanish ambition: initial discovery, failed conquest attempts, and eventual permanent settlement.
+The explorers covered here represent different phases of Spanish ambition: initial discovery, failed conquest attempts, and eventual permanent settlement.

 These expeditions represent Spain's earliest attempts to understand and claim Florida.
 Explorers in this phase were driven by rumors of wealth, glory, and mythical wonders, setting the stage for future colonization efforts.